vis-kid/octopress_drafts_previewer/source/_posts/2015-07-15-bourbon-functions.md

 ### Attention!

 To use these scaling variables you need to install a version of Bourbon higher than **v3.1.8**.
-As of Feb 2014, I'd recommend updating to the beta with
+As of Feb 2014, I’d recommend updating to the beta with

 + tag
   + **v3.2.0-beta.1**